Collection Development Policy Statement

-The History of the Early Church, the History of Papal Rome.
-History of religious institutions and patronage.
-History of Humanism and Science.
-History of the Book.
+(“Highly” selective coverage) History of the Early Church, Papal Rome, Religious Institutions and Patronage, Humanism and Science, History of the Book.

 Medieval and Humanistic Latin.
 Medieval palaeography, manuscript studies.
 Byzantine influence/interaction with neighboring states: medieval Balkans, Russia, Islamic world, Latin West.
 Travels to Turkey, the Holy Land, Balkans.

-(“Generous” selective coverage) Contemporary Greece -- history, politics, language and literature (fiction, highly selective coverage except for major authors and works in English translation), religion, folklore, music, theater, philhellenism, the Greek diaspora.
+(“Generous” selective coverage) Contemporary Greece -- history, politics, language and literature (belles lettres, highly selective coverage except for major authors and works in English translation), religion, folklore, music, theater, philhellenism, the Greek diaspora.